ordina-jworks/ordina-jworks.github.io/_posts/2016-07-25-Web-of-trusted-commits.md

 ## Secure-By-Design
 Ordina's [Secure-By-Design programme](https://www.ordina.be/en/services-et-solutions/themas/secure-by-design/) encourages to consider and take account of possible security risks as early as possible in a business process.
-So follow Sherlock's example by embedding and safeguarding security in your daily work as a developer. **Sign your work!**
+So follow Sherlock's example by embedding and safeguarding security in your daily work as a developer and **Sign Your Work!**

 ## Resources
 + [GitHub's Help on GPG](https://help.github.com/categories/gpg/)